Gangs of New York: Production

-Filmmaker Martin Scorsese had grown up in Little Italy in the borough of Manhattan in New York City during the 1950s.
-At the time, he had noticed there were parts of his neighborhood that were much older than the rest, including tombstones from the 1810s in Old St. Patrick's Cathedral, cobblestone streets and small basements located under more recent large buildings; this sparked Scorsese's curiosity about the history of the area: "I gradually realized that the Italian-Americans weren't the first ones there, that other people had been there before us.
+Martin Scorsese had grown up in Little Italy in the borough of Manhattan in New York City in the 1950s.
+He noticed there were parts of his neighborhood that were much older than the rest, including tombstones from the 1810s in Old St. Patrick's Cathedral, cobblestone streets and small basements located under more recent large buildings; this sparked Scorsese's curiosity about the history of the area: "I gradually realized that the Italian-Americans weren't the first ones there, that other people had been there before us.
 As I began to understand this, it fascinated me.
 I kept wondering, how did New York look?
 What were the people like?
 How did they walk, eat, work, dress?"

-Writing
+Development

-In 1970, Scorsese came across Herbert Asbury's The Gangs of New York: An Informal History of the Underworld (1927) about the city's nineteenth-century criminal underworld and found it to be a revelation.
+In 1970, Scorsese came across Herbert Asbury's book The Gangs of New York: An Informal History of the Underworld (1927) about the city's nineteenth-century criminal underworld and found it to be a revelation.
 In the portraits of the city's criminals, Scorsese saw the potential for an American epic about the battle for the modern American democracy.
+Scorsese immediately contacted his friend Jay Cocks, a film critic for Time magazine.
+"Think of it like a western in outer space," Scorsese had told him.
+Cocks recalled they had considered Malcolm McDowell in the lead role and framing the narrative with quotations from Bruce Springsteen, but otherwise they intended to keep the period vernacular authentic.

-At the time, Scorsese was a young director without money or fame; by the end of the decade, with the success of crime films such as Mean Streets (1973), about his old neighborhood, and Taxi Driver (1976), he was a rising star.
-In 1979, he acquired screen rights to Asbury's book; however, it took twenty years to get the production moving forward.
+At the time, Scorsese was a young director without prestige; by the end of the 1970s, with the success of crime films such as Mean Streets (1973), about his old neighborhood, and Taxi Driver (1976), he was a rising star.
+In June 1977, producer Alberto Grimaldi ran a two-page ad in Daily Variety, announcing the film's production with Scorsese set to direct.
+That same year, Scorsese and Cocks wrote the first draft, but Scorsese decided to direct Raging Bull (1980) instead.

+In 1979, Scorsese acquired the screen rights to Asbury's book; however, it took twenty years to get the production moving forward.
 Difficulties arose with reproducing the monumental cityscape of nineteenth-century New York with the style and detail Scorsese wanted; almost nothing in New York City looked as it did in that time, and filming elsewhere was not an option.
-As of 1991, the project was originally to be financed by Universal Pictures on a budget of $30 million.
-However, the studio assigned the rights to the project to Disney in 1997, whose then-chairman Joe Roth turned down the film due to its excessive violence, which was "not appropriate for a Disney-themed movie".
+In 1991, Grimaldi and Scorsese resumed development on the project with Universal Pictures on a budget of $30 million.
+At one point, Robert De Niro was set to portray Bill the Butcher.
+In 1997, Universal transferred the rights to the project to Disney, whose then-chairman Joe Roth turned down the film due to its excessive violence, which was "not appropriate for a Disney-themed movie".